AlexChido/VallinRomo_CSCI2270_FinalProject/README.md

 6.- Show Previous Flip Outcomes:
 This item will show you on just one line, the outcomes of the previous coin flips you made, including the force flip ones.
 You will most likely select this option if you forgot exactly the outcomes you got previously, and you need to know a certain probability for example.
-You will not be prompted with anything, so after pressing "6" and ENTER, you will see on the screen the outcomes in order.
+You will not be prompted with anything, so after pressing "6" and ENTER, you will see on the screen the outcomes in order from latest flip to first flip.
 For example:

-you got: - heads - tails - tails - heads - tails -
+You got:  Heads <- Tails <- Tails <- Heads <- Tails <-

-This will show in case you did 5 coin flips, and your first flip ended up in heads, then 2 tails, then heads again and the last you made tails.
+This will show in case you did 5 coin flips, and your latest flip ended up as heads and your first flip was tails.

 7.- Redo Flip:
 This is a useful option if you want to compare 2 very close possibilities.